If we were to come up with a list of all the foot and ankle problems we see regularly that keep people from doing what they love …

 - Laser therapy.
 One of our newest and most advanced treatments, laser therapy harnesses the energy of light to stimulate cellular healing and repair mechanisms.
 It’s great for chronic heel pain that is healing slowly, or not at all.

 So don’t get worked up about heel pain!
 No matter how severe your discomfort, we can help you get back to your favorite activities.
-Just give us a call at (989) 695-6788 to schedule, or request an appointment online.
+Just give us a call to schedule or request an appointment online.